jhuerta27/jhuerta27/README.md

 ### 😊 &nbsp;About me

 Hello, I'm Jordi, a dedicated mobile/TV developer with a focus on Android and iOS platforms.
-I bring extensive experience not only in crafting user-friendly applications using Java and Kotlin for Android and Swift for iOS but also in contributing to the Android Open Source Project (AOSP) repository.
+I bring extensive experience not only in crafting user-friendly applications using Kotlin for Android and Swift for iOS but also in contributing to the Android Open Source Project (AOSP) repository.
 My passion lies in seamlessly blending functionality with a sleek design.
 Let's collaborate to elevate your mobile projects and create exceptional user experiences!

-Hello, I'm Jordi, a dedicated mobile/TV developer specializing in Android and iOS platforms.
-I have extensive experience in creating user-friendly applications using Java and Kotlin for Android, as well as Swift for iOS.
-Additionally, I have a strong understanding of modifying, building, and flashing Android Open Source Project (AOSP).
-My passion lies in seamlessly integrating functionality with elegant design.
-I would love the opportunity to collaborate and help bring your mobile projects to the next level, creating exceptional user experiences!

 - Kotlin + Jetpack Compose for Android Development (Mobile & TV).
 - Swift + SwiftUI for iOS Development.